gorbunkov/sample-bpm-profile/README.md

 In the email template that is used automatically from the process, you may use the `user` parameter that will contain a user loaded with the _local view.

 Also you may use the `entity` parameter.
 This entity is loaded with the `process-notification` view.
 For example, if you start the process for the `SalesOrder` entity, then the `entity` parameter will contain a SalesOrder instance loaded with the `process-notification` view (or just `_local` if there is no `process-notification` view).
 For example, you may user the `${entity.docNo}` expression to print the order number in the email body.

+The `editorLink` parameter will hold a URL for entity editor.